Sugar. I spent four and a half decades in her embrace – fondling her thousand and one manifestations.

 Fat doesn’t make us fat.
 Sugar and processed carbs do.

 Sugar lies at the root of our cumulative health problems.
 The direct and indirect health effects related to sugar consumption are hard to assess.
 Or, it’s more accurate to say that no one has really properly assessed the damage because our focus is on other “threats.”

-Take, for example, the terrorism threat, which is responsible, on average, for one (1) American death per year since 9/11, the day three skyscrapers collapsed at free fall speeds for the first time in skyscraper history.
+Take, for example, the terrorist threat, which is responsible, on average, for one (1) American death per year since 9/11, the day three skyscrapers collapsed at free-fall speeds for the first time in skyscraper history.

 Or take drugs.

 About 570,000 people die annually from drug use in the US

 480,000 of those are tobacco-related (indirectly related to sugar)